Frequently Asked Questions

 The following 32 conditions are included, with a valid answer being either Yes/No/Unsure or Decline to State:

-To "whitelist" an email address is to specifiy explicitly that you want to receive email from that address.
+To "whitelist" an email address is to specify that you want to receive email from that address.
 See how to setup a "whitelist" in Gmail.